This guide is intended for beginners looking to start making money from affiliate marketing recurring passively over time.

 Step 1 – Get your own website online

-The first step would be to get your own website where you can publish content and affiliate marketing links.
+The first step would be to create your own website where you can publish content and get click on affiliate marketing links.

 1.2 Getting a good domain name

 Once you have a web hosting account you need a domain name.
 Unless you got one for free with your web hosting purchase.
 I would suggest registering your domain name from Namecheap which offers free whois privacy and the cheapest prices I know of.

 Having whois privacy can really help avoid some of the email spam you’ll get without it.